Why you need a good comms plan

 This was achieved by putting together a comprehensive “count down” communication plan that created trust and transparency across the entire business.
 The communications were rolled out in numerous languages, across a wide array of digital and traditional channels.
 The client’s employees were informed about the upcoming change and deployment strategy in advance.
 This provided a clear roadmap about what they could do both internally within their organization and externally, and many found opportunities outside of the organization that gave them a new challenge.
 The client’s governance team demonstrated flexibility in planning their assignment termination to give everyone the time they needed to assure safe future for their people.

 Face-to-face training in the UK and in Poland then saw both teams travelling to one another’s offices to share information and understanding.
 The few outliers who were particularly resistant to the process were consulted in confidential; individual sessions where they could share their concerns candidly.
 In one such session, it was revealed that the employee’s reticence to travel to Poland was, in fact, based on a crippling fear of flying.
 “But you need to have these conversations in person to find out,” says the CFO.

 The professionalism and outstanding cooperation of both teams has resulted in a successful, phased transformation and a standardized adoption of the client’s flagship platform.

 “We needed the commitment and the engagement of the current HR and finance teams.
 Without their assistance, we wouldn’t have met the go-live deadlines we’d set.
-We also needed them to ensure business continuity during the more complex parts of the transition,” says Anna.
+We also needed them to ensure business continuity during the more complex parts of the transition,” says Paula.

 - A successful, on-schedule, fourphase transformation across multiple geographies